One of the many aspects of child safety is safeguarding your children from clever molesters.SEXUAL INNOCENCE and

-Have the babysitter arrive at your home a half-hour early to review your written ground rules such as: keeping all outside doors locked, no guests, no leaving, screening the phone answering machine, watching the children carefully, and all the Home Security precautions.
+Have the babysitter arrive at your home a half-hour early to review your written ground rules such as: keeping all outside doors locked, no guests, no leaving, watching the children carefully, and all the Home Security precautions.
 (Also see Guidelines for Your Children’s (and Babysitter’s) Home Alone Behavior described in Molesters.)
 Leave written contact information to reach you (as well as emergency contact information described in A Parent’s Checklist – Indoors at Recap).

 Take the babysitter through your home to make sure all doors and windows are locked and that she knows where the phone, emergency information, and first-aid supplies are located.
 With babysitter and children present, discuss the rules for television, telephone, computer, playing outdoors (where and with whom), eating and sleeping schedules.
 Even then, ask a neighbor to keep an eye on your house when entrusted to a babysitter.